AmmarRabie/smart-attendance-credit/README.md

 cd..
 ```
 ### install dependencies
-After creating the enviroment, we need to setup all modules we need which is found in the requirements.txt file.
+After creating the environment, we need to setup all modules we need which is found in the requirements.txt file.
 Run this command to do so
 ```
 pip install -r requirements.txt
 ```